 • Tuition, room, board, and student fees for 2018–2019: $70,550

-• Reed meets 100% of demonstrated institutional need based on the FAFSA and CSS/Financial Aid PROFILE; 55% of the student body currently receives financial aid.
-The average financial aid award in 2017–2018 was $45,325.
+• Reed meets 100% of demonstrated institutional need based on the FAFSA and CSS/Financial Aid PROFILE; 55% of the student body currently receive financial aid.
+The average financial aid package for incoming students (2019–2020) was $47,547.

 • Reed has produced the second-highest number of Rhodes Scholars from a small college (32).

 • Among all institutions, Reed ranks fourth in the nation of future PhDs.
 It ranks second in the nation in life sciences and third in the nation in social sciences (source: NSF WebCASPAR; data compiled by HEDS).

 • Reed is the only undergraduate college in the country with its own nuclear research reactor.
 The reactor is used for science courses and senior thesis research.
 Any student can become certified to operate the reactor, regardless of major.

-• Graduate schools most frequently attended by Reed alumni for Law, Medicine, Business, and other graduate studies include the Universities of Chicago, California, Oregon, and Washington; Yale; Harvard; Stanford; Cornell; MIT; and Johns Hopkins.
+• Graduate schools most frequently attended by Reed alumni for Law, Medicine, Business, and other graduate studies include the Universities of Chicago, California, Berkely, and Oregon; Harvard; Stanford; Cornell; Yale; Columbia; and Lewis & Clark Law School